mariosmorfo/barber-booking-app-frontend/README.md

 # Barber Appointment Booking

-This is a **frontend React application** built with **Vite, React, TailwindCSS, Axios and Zod** that provides a modern user interface for booking and managing appointments in a barber shop system.
+This is a **frontend React application** built with **Reac, Vite, TailwindCSS, Axios and Zod** that provides a modern user interface for booking and managing appointments in a barber shop system.
 It connects to the backend REST API for user authentication, appointment scheduling and admin management of users and barbers.

 ---